img

 Difference between AI, Machine Learning and Deep Learning

-One often comes across terms like Machine Learning (ML) and Deep Learning that are used alongside AI.
-Sometimes, people use all three terms interchangeably.
-But that’s incorrect.
+One often encounters terms like Machine Learning (ML) and Deep Learning that are used alongside AI.
+Sometimes, people use all three terms interchangeably, but that’s incorrect.

 Think of AI as a set of algorithms and intelligence that tries to mimic human intelligence.
-Machine learning forms part of that, and Deep Learning is one of the Machine Learning techniques.
+Machine learning is part of that, and deep learning is one of the machine learning techniques.

-In other words, machine learning is one of the techniques that help machines imitate human intelligence.
-It does so by providing data to the machine and using statistical methods to progressively improve at executing a task.
+In other words, machine learning is one technique that helps machines imitate human intelligence.
+It does so by providing data to the machine and using statistical methods to progressively improve its performance at executing a task.

 On the other hand, deep learning is a subtype of machine learning.
 It’s based on a network architecture that resembles the human biological neural network.
 This network contains several hidden layers through which the data is processed.